mstrens/oXs_on_RP2040/README.md

 Up to 16 PWM signals can be generated on pin gpio 0...15 (to select in setup parameters).

 Voltages 1, 2, 3, 4 can be measured on gpio 26...29.
-Take care to use a voltage divider (2 resistances) in order to limit the voltage on those pins to 3V max
+Take care to use a voltage divider (2 resistances) in order to limit the voltage on those pins to 3V max.
+V2 is normally used to measure a current (based on the analog voltage).
+V3 and V4 can be used to measure or a voltage or a temperature (based on a voltage).
+For each voltage being measured, you probably have to specify the offset and scale to be applied.

 One RPM (Hz) can be measured
 * Take care to limit the voltage to the range 0-3V; so if you use capacitor coupling, add diodes and resistor to limit the voltage